sqlmapproject/sqlmap/Usage.md

 * **5**: Show also HTTP responses' headers.
 * **6**: Show also HTTP responses' page content.

 A reasonable level of verbosity to further understand what sqlmap does under the hood is level **2**, primarily for the detection phase and the take-over functionalities.
 Whereas if you want to see the SQL payloads the tools sends, level **3** is your best choice.
+This level is also recommended to be used when you feed the developers with a potential bug report, make sure you send along with the standard output the traffic log file generated with option `-t`.
 In order to further debug potential bugs or unexpected behaviours, we recommend you to set the verbosity to level **4** or above.
-This level is recommended to be used when you feed the developers with a bug report too.

 ## Target

-At least one of these options has to be provided.
+At least one of these options has be provided to set the target(s).

 ### Direct connection to the database